sezanzeb/input-remapper/readme/usage.md

 ## Analog Axis

 It is possible to map analog inputs to analog outputs.
 E.g. use a gamepad as a mouse.
 For this you need to create a mapping and recorde the input axis.
-Then go to `Advanced Input Configuration` and select `Use as Analog`.
+Then click on `Advanced` and select `Use as Analog`.
 Make sure to select a target which supports analog axis and switch to the `Analog Axis` tab.
 There you can select an output axis and use the different sliders to configure the sensitivity, non-linearity and other parameters as you like.